 To participate in division activities, members may contact the appropriate division’s executive officer.

-- President: Brian Himelbloom, School of Fisheries and Ocean Sciences, University of Alaska Fairbanks, Kodiak, AK
+- President: Philip Loring, School of Environment and Sustainability, University of Saskatchewan

 - Executive Secretary: Lawrence K. Duffy, College of Natural Science and Mathematics, University of Alaska Fairbanks, Fairbanks, AK 99775-6160 (907-474-7525; firstname.lastname@example.org)

 - Territory: The Arctic Division of AAAS is open and accessible to all scientific scholars who are working on Arctic, Alaskan, Canadian, northern or Antarctic issues, and seeks to help them communicate their interests and discoveries to others.

 - Founded: 1951, formerly known as the Alaska Division.

 - Elections: A president and executive committee of representatives are elected by mail ballot each year.